 Enable Docker access to your machine¶

 In order for Docker to be able to interact with data on your machine, you must make sure to tell it to be able to read your drive(s).
 Right-click on the little Docker whale icon in you System Tray, choose Settings, and click the Shared box by your C drive:

 Docker is most easily accessed using a terminal window that it configures with environment variables and such.
 Run PowerShell or cmd.exe and issue a simple info command to verify that things are operating correctly:

 Obtain PDAL Image¶

-A PDAL image based on the latest release, including all recent patches, is pushed to Docker Hub with every code change on the PDAL maintenance branch.
+A PDAL image based on the latest release, including all recent patches, is pushed to Docker Hub with every code change on the PDAL maintenance branch (find out more about that at here).
 We need to pull it locally so we can use it to run PDAL commands.
 Once it is pulled, we don’t have to pull it again unless we want to refresh it for whatever reason.

 Fetch Sample Data¶

 We need some sample data to play with, so we’re going to download